Azure/azure-powershell/src/Monitor/Monitor/help/New-AzDataCollectionRuleAssociation.md

 ```

 ### -TargetResourceId
-The resource id to associate
+The resource ID to associate

 ```yaml
 Type: System.String